What is an Inherit Backup State?

 If the file doesn't exist on our servers, then the whole file will be transmitted.
 For large files, they're segmented first, then each segment is checked under the same process.

-If a file is in the inherited backup, but not on the new computer, it will be purged from the backup, just as with files that have been deleted or removed from the computer for more than 30 days.
+If a file is in the inherited backup, but not on the new computer, it will be purged from the backup, just as with files that have been deleted or removed from the computer for more than 30 days or 1 year if you have 1 year extended version history.

 The end result is that files already backed up will not be transmitted again, any new or changed files will be uploaded, and your backup will be accurate with as little time and bandwidth used as possible.